iremportakal/rigid_toric_bipartite_graphs/README.md

 ### Executing examples:

-* **executing_examples.md**: This provides an overview for the usage of both scripts with precise examples.
+* **executing_examples.md**: This provides an overview for the usage of both scripts with examples.
+It also explains precisely the idea and the subroutines of the script.